 The molecule is made up of building blocks of protein and essential amino acids.
 Its secret power, though, lies in the sulfur contained within these molecules.
-Sulfur has a sticky surface that basically acts like a fly trap where all the harmful radicals stick to it.
+Sulfur has a sticky surface that basically acts like a fly trap to which all the harmful radicals stick.

-With its toxin-eliminating characteristic, it’s no surprise then that glutathione plays a pivotal role in fighting maladies like cancer, dementia, heart disease, and ageing.
-Even more compelling (for men anyways) is the role of glutathione as a natural testosterone enhancer.
+With its toxin-eliminating characteristic, it’s no surprise then that glutathione plays a pivotal role in fighting maladies like cancer, dementia, heart disease and aging.
+Even more compelling (for men, anyway) is the role of glutathione as a natural testosterone enhancer.

 Studies Confirm the Role of Glutathione on Testosterone Production

-In this study, rats were injected with a substance that reduced their glutathione levels by 70%.
+In this study, rats were injected with a substance that reduced their glutathione levels by 70 percent.
 After receiving the injection twice daily for seven days, their leydig cells were removed and analyzed in vitro.
-The results showed that the cells produced 50% less testosterone than normal.
+The results showed that the cells produced 50 percent less testosterone than normal.

 After being administered selenium on a daily basis for 26 weeks, the men exhibited higher testosterone levels compared to the control group.
 In addition, the selenium group also had higher sperm cells and sperm motility.